SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: stopObserver()

-		Stop observation within the region.
+		Stop observation for this region.

 		This must be called on a valid region object.
 The source region of an observed visual event is available as one of the attributes of the *event*